 - Entry into garages shall look like a portal versus a service entrance.
-The entrance must be well-marked, but the door shall be hidden or discreet - Provide a cornice, frieze, canopy, overhang, trellis or other device to "cap" the parking portion of the structure - Incorporate architectural elements into the façade - Signage should be clearly marked and well-lit - Interior garage light sources shall not illuminate areas beyond the garage limits
+The entrance must be well-marked, but the door shall be hidden or discreet - Provide a cornice, frieze, canopy, overhang, trellis or other device to "cap" the parking portion of the structure - Incorporate architectural elements into the façade - Signage should be clearly marked and well-lit

 All utilities, loading docks, dumpsters and other service equipment or service entrances shall be hidden from pedestrian view.
 All equipment attached, resting on or in close proximity to buildings which such equipment serves shall be placed so it is screened from view from the Village or adjacent buildings.
-Such screening shall not be accomplished by balcony railing systems described in section 1.4 of these Guidelines.
+Such screening shall not be accomplished by balcony railing systems described in section 3.4 of these Guidelines.

-1.9~ Maintenance:
+4.9.
+Maintenance: